 Place the chicken pieces on the onion layer.
 Sprinkle lightly with kosher salt and freshly ground black pepper.

 Top the chicken with the remaining sliced onions.

-In a small bowl or 2 cups measure, combine the ketchup and cola or Dr. Pepper.
+In a small bowl, combine the ketchup and cola or Dr. Pepper.
 Mix to blend thoroughly.

 Pour the cola and ketchup mixture over the chicken pieces in the slow cooker.

 Cover the pot and cook on low for 4 1/2 to 7 hours, or until the chicken is fully cooked but not yet falling apart.
 If you want it shreddable, go for the longer time of 7 hours.
 The minimum safe temperature for chicken is 165 F (73.9 C).
 If in doubt, check for doneness with an instant-read food thermometer inserted into the thickest part of the chicken (not touching bone).